 He recently chaired a session at the International Rankings Advisory Group‘s annual conference at the University of Bologna in Italy, which is regarded as the oldest university in continuous existence.

-As part of this activity, Martin is one of the principal organisers of the Edu Data Summit to be held by QS in London in June 2019, and was a participant in the 2016 and 2017 editions of EDS.
+As part of this activity, Martin is one of the principal organisers of the Edu Data Summit held by QS in London in June 2019, and was a participant in the 2016 and 2017 editions of EDS.
 These events are designed to explore the way in which data is transforming the world of education.
 Martin will speak and chair at EDS and at the accompanying Masterclass on the future of university ranking.

 A good example of our work is the film “The Civic University and its place in the City.”
 This is a short, but we hope effective, film about the idea of the university as a key anchor institution in its home setting.
 The concept is of growing world importance and has been driven by Professor John Goddard of Newcastle University in the UK.
 The film is an interview by Martin with John and his Newcastle colleague, Professor Mark Tewdwr-Jones.